worthingtonjg/healthyagainfoundation/_includes/index.md

 - http://www.webmd.com/drugs/2/drug-11285-7061/metformin-oral/metformin---oral/details
 - https://en.wikipedia.org/wiki/Lactic_acidosis

-### My experience on Metformin
+#### My experience on Metformin

 Taking Metformin has been a miracle for me.
 Before I started taking Metformin my blood sugar was consistently above 180, and sometimes above 200.
 In the first 6 months taking Metformin I actually lost 15 pounds.
 And my blood sugar stayed under 150 even without exercise or diet changes.
-Now 150 wasn't good enough for me.
-At that level I was still causing damage to my organs and at risk of Heart Disease.
-Also it wasn't correcting my problem with High Triglycerids or Cholesterol.

-### Why I Measure My Blood Glucose
+#### Why I Measure My Blood Glucose

+While we are talking about Medication, I think it is a good time to bring up measuring blood glucose.

-One thing you need to know is not all doctor's are experts on diabetes.
+One thing you need to know is that NOT all doctor's are experts on diabetes.
 One thing I heard from more than one doctor's is that
 I didn't need to take my blood glucose daily if I was on Metformin and was a Type 2 Diabetic.

-This is terrible advice!
+**This is terrible advice!**

 This advice mainly comes from the fact that Metformin will not make your blood sugar go too low.
 People who take Insulin can have their blood sugar go low - which is very dangerous.
 You can die from low blood sugar very quickly.